Improved Performance of Stochastic Gradients with Gaussian Smoothing: Additional Details of Numerical Experiments and Practical Guide to Smooth Neural Network Implementation

-Moving onto the details of our experiments, for all of our MNIST examples we use the CNN architecture in Table~\ref{tab:cnn_architecture}.
+Moving onto the details of our experiments, for all of our experiments we use the CNN architecture in Table~\ref{tab:cnn_architecture}.
 The resulting smooth CNN architecture can be found in Table~\ref{tab:smooth_cnn_architecture}.
-For the smooth architecture, four regularization weights need to be chosen, one for each of the following: first ReLU layer, first dense layer, second ReLU layer, and output layer.
+All training used a batch size of 1 and early stopping with a patience of 2 epochs based on validation loss (up to 25 epochs).
+For the smooth architecture, four regularization weights need to be chosen, one for each of the following: first ReLU layer ($\lambda_2$), first dense layer ($\lambda_5$), second ReLU layer ($\lambda_6$), and output layer ($\lambda_7$).
 Based on the construction of our particular CNN, no regularization term was needed for the convolutional layer.
-Note that all experiments were run on a personal computer (no GPU).
-The SGD and Adam heatmaps take around 12 hours to run and the SVRG experiments take around 20 hours to run (due to data export frequency).
+A coarse hyperparameter search was done for the learning rate (options: $10^{-3}$, $10^{-4}$, and $10^{-5}$) and regularization coefficients (options: $10^{-3}$, $10^{-5}$, $10^{-7}$, $10^{-9}$) using 5-fold cross validation on the training set.
+The optimal hyperparameters that were used for the experiments are shown in Table~\ref{tab:smooth_cnn_hyperparameters}.
 The default values for any additional hyperparameters available in Tensorflow, but not mentioned here were used for these methods.

-For the GSmoothSGD and GSmoothAdam experiments, we used a batch size of 16 and early stopping with a patience of 2 epochs based on validation loss (up to 20 epochs).
-A hyperparameter search was done to pick the learning rate and regularization weights.
-A learning rate of 0.1 was used across three of the four methods (Adam, GSmoothSGD, and GSmoothAdam) and 0.01 for SGD.
-The regularization weights for GSmoothSGD were $10^{-7}$ for both the first ReLU layer and first dense layer and $10^{-5}$ for both the second ReLU layer and the output layer.
-We ran the experiments using $\sigma=0,0.01,0.1,0.5,1$.
-The full heatmaps of the experiments are shown in Figures~\ref{fig:full_sgd_noise} and~\ref{fig:full_adam_noise}.
+Additionally, the hyperparameters for when $\sigma=0.01$ are those found for $\sigma=0.1$, no additional search was performed for this $\sigma$-value.
+Finally, the learning rate for the CIFAR-10 experiments using Adam were reduced by a factor of $10^{-1}$ based on additional 5-fold cross validation on the training set using only the unsmoothed CNN.
+Code for the experiments is available at \url{https://github.com/acstarnes/GSmoothSGD}.